Dr Elaine Ferguson

 - Provide tutorials & lecture for the MSc in Tissue Engineering & Repair, MSc in Implantology, MSc in Oral Biology and MSc in Clinical Dentistry.

-- Facilitator for Interprofessional experience workshops between Dentistry and Pharmacy undergraduate students.
+- Facilitator for Interprofessional experience (IPE) workshops between Dentistry and Pharmacy undergraduate students.

 - Assessor for MSc in Tissue Engineering & Repair and MSc in Implantology.